alhog/Regulatory-Framework-/README.md

      - Record contract changes transparently.
      - Provide an audit trail for all contract actions.
      - Ensure that contract terms are visible and accessible to all parties.

+## Transparency Module

+### 1. **Transaction Logging and Audit Trail**:

+- **Transaction Records**:
+  - Implement functions to record all contract actions transparently.
+  - Maintain an audit trail that includes details such as:
+    - Timestamps of transactions.
+    - Involved parties (addresses).
+    - Specific actions performed (e.g., token transfers, ownership changes).

+### 2. **Public Visibility of Contract Terms**:

+- **Terms and Conditions**:
+  - Ensure that contract terms are visible and accessible to all parties.
+  - Consider storing terms on-chain or providing a reference to an off-chain location (e.g., IPFS hash).

+### 3. **Event Emission and Notifications**:

+- **Event Emission**:
+  - Emit events for significant contract actions (e.g., contract deployment, ownership changes).
+  - These events serve as notifications to external systems or users.

+### 4. **Immutable History**:

+- **Blockchain Immutability**:
+  - Leverage the immutability of the blockchain to maintain an unalterable history of contract actions.
+  - Once recorded, transaction details cannot be modified.

+### 5. **User-Friendly Interfaces**:

+- **DApp Interfaces**:
+  - Develop user interfaces (DApps) that display contract actions in a user-friendly manner.
+  - Provide clear visualizations of contract history and changes.

+*The Transparency Module ensures that our GeoBloks smart contracts maintain a clear and open record of all actions.
+Transparency builds trust and confidence among users and stakeholders.*

 3. **Dispute Resolution Module**:
    - Smart contracts should handle disputes efficiently.